MRCIEU/aries/README.md

 A more complete example including a basic EWAS is also [available](https://mrcieu.github.io/aries/tutorial/tutorial.html).

+Note that, by default, DNA methylation data will have all probe intensities with detection p-values > 0.01 will appear as missing values (i.e. NA).
+To include these values, set `no.missing` to `TRUE`, e.g.

+          aries$meth <- aries.methylation(aries,no.missing=T)

 ## ARIES by number

 |          | Illumina 450k| Illumina EPIC | Description |